Sparse Reward Subsystem in Large Language Models: Sparse Value Neurons in Large Language Models

-In this section, we investigate whether the spatial distribution of value neurons within the reward subsystem remains correlated across different models fine-tuned from the same base model.
-Such a correlation would suggest that the base model already encodes some information relevant to these value neurons.
-To test this, we select layers 2–4 of two models: \texttt{Qwen-2.5-7B-SimpleRL-Zoo} and \texttt{RLHFlow/Qwen2.5-7B-PPO-Zero}, both of which are derived from \texttt{Qwen-2.5-7B} via RLVR fine-tuning.
-We train value probes on the MATH500 dataset and plot the IoU curves following the method described in the previous section.
+If value neurons are an intrinsic property of LLMs, their positions should remain consistent across datasets and models.
+To test this, we compute the Intersection over Union (IoU) of value neurons identified on any two datasets at a given pruning ratio, and compare against a uniform selection baseline (derivation in Appendix~\ref{app:cal_random}).
+Using layer 3 of Qwen-2.5-14B-SimpleRL-Zoo, we compute pairwise IoU curves across three datasets (GSM8K, MATH500, ARC).
+As shown in Figure~\ref{fig:transfer}, IoU consistently exceeds the random baseline and increases sharply as the pruning ratio approaches 1, indicating that the most critical value neurons are highly stable across tasks.
+Additional results are provided in Appendix~\ref{app:iou}.

-As illustrated in Figure~\ref{fig:transfer_models}, the IoU for value neurons remains consistently higher than the random baseline.
-This finding indicates a close alignment between the value neurons of different models fine-tuned from a common base model.
+We further investigate whether value neuron positions are preserved across models fine-tuned from the same base model.
+We compare layers 2--4 of Qwen-2.5-7B-SimpleRL-Zoo and Qwen2.5-7B-PPO-Zero (both derived from Qwen-2.5-7B via RLVR), using value probes trained on MATH500.
+As shown in Figure~\ref{fig:transfer}, the IoU remains consistently above the random baseline, suggesting that value neurons are transferable across different models derived from the same base model.